 Question Page

-What is your strategy for messaging a product that is very early in its lifecycle but is a differentiator for the company?
+What is your messaging strategy for a new product that is early in its lifecycle, but is a differentiator for the company?

 The promise of it is alluring but actual applications and the back end infrastructure is not ironed out yet.